In Memory of Brian J. Moran, MD

 Westmont, Illinois

-Brian J. Moran, MD, is the Medical Director of the Chicago Prostate Cancer Center, which he helped found in 1997.
-He is also the Director of Radiation Oncology at Duly Health and Care.
-He has been performing prostate seed implants since 1994.
-Dr. Moran is a graduate of Loyola Stritch School of Medicine, where he also completed his residency.
-He is board-certified by the American Board of Radiology.
-An experienced practitioner of prostate brachytherapy, Dr. Moran has performed thousands of prostate seed implants and has proctored physicians all over the United States and the world, including in Korea, Europe, and Hong Kong.
-Dr. Moran is a member of multiple specialty societies, including the American Society of Therapeutic Radiology and Oncology, the American College of Radiology, and the American Brachytherapy Society.
-His emphasis is on quality of life issues and long-term outcomes for prostate cancer patients.
-Dr. Moran is a frequent speaker at professional meetings, and has authored numerous publications in medical journals and textbooks.
+Brian J. Moran, MD, was the Medical Director of the Chicago Prostate Cancer Center, which he helped found in 1997.
+He was also the Director of Radiation Oncology at Duly Health and Care.
+He performed prostate seed implants since 1994.
+Dr. Moran graduated from the of Loyola Stritch School of Medicine, where he also completed his residency.
+He was board-certified by the American Board of Radiology.
+An experienced practitioner of prostate brachytherapy, Dr. Moran performed thousands of prostate seed implants and proctored physicians all over the United States and the world, including in Korea, Europe, and Hong Kong.
+Dr. Moran was a member of multiple specialty societies, including the American Society of Therapeutic Radiology and Oncology, the American College of Radiology, and the American Brachytherapy Society.
+Dr. Moran placed an emphasis on quality of life issues and long-term outcomes for prostate cancer patients.
+His passion for these issues was evident Dr. Moran was a frequent speaker at professional meetings, and authored numerous publications in medical journals and textbooks.

 Disclosures: